Vol. 1: Overture

 “I don’t think she speaks Spanish.”

-Sabine turned and saw Melika looking like she’d seen a ghost.
-The blood was receding from Melika’s hearty, brown face, and she was getting deathly pale.
+Sabine turned and saw that the blood was receding from Melika’s hearty, brown face, and she was getting deathly pale.

 “Robin…” Melika saw Sabine looking at her in confusion.
 “That’s my Big.
 I haven’t seen her since she graduated.
 I didn’t… I didn’t know she could sing.”
-Melika said the last line with a confusion that Sabine knew was deeper than simply not being aware of someone else’s hobby, but Sabine didn’t feel she had time to explore the issue further.
+Melika said the last line with an almost existential confusion that Sabine wished they could explore more.

 “We should try to sober her up, huh?”